-Oesterlen is prepared to help address the changing needs of children, youth and adults statewide.
+Oesterlen is committed to serving children, youth, adults, and families in need and are prepared to help address their changing needs.
 We serve regardless of race, religion, sex, national origin, or handicap (unless specific treatment programming is required).

-Outpatient counseling center for youth and families, offering individual, group, and family behavioral health counseling, in multiple programs, on the Oesterlen campus and on-site in area schools.
+Child, youth, adult, and family counseling services, offering individual, group, and family behavioral and mental health counseling, in multiple programs, on the Oesterlen campus and on-site in area schools.
 Learn More »

 The primary goal of the Life Skills Center is rooted in the work of creating a place for at-risk youth to learn new skills, create opportunities for community integration, and seek whole family well-being.
 Learn More »

 Severely emotionally troubled youth, ages 12-18, receiving intensive mental health therapy and living in 10-bedroom cottages on the Oesterlen campus, for stays of 6 to 12 months Learn More »